 Adult Dog Vaccination Schedule can be slightly different.
 Once your puppy reaches adulthood, and all the core puppy vaccines have been administered, we can think about and begin implementing an adult dog vaccination schedule.
-An adult dog vaccination schedule normally consists of periodic adult boosters, which are combinations of the same type of DHPP vaccine administered to puppies, along with several other additions.
+An adult dog vaccination schedule consists typically of periodic adult boosters, which are combinations of the same type of DHPP vaccine administered to puppies, along with several other additions.

-- Parainfluenza: Booster once every 3 years.
+- Parainfluenza: Booster once every three years.

 - Lyme Disease: in a high-risk environment once every one year before tick season.